seedstack/ldap-addon/index.md

 # Going further

-Seed uses [unboundid](https://www.unboundid.com/) library to connect to the ldap.
+SeedStack uses [UnboundID](https://www.unboundid.com/) library to connect to the ldap.
 You can inject its core component into your class to use it.
 Note that the connections you take from the pool are already configured and ready to be used.

 ```java
 public class SomeClass {